 Seed potatoes within the EU shall be certified and have a plant passport.

-Special regulations apply if you bring in ware and seed potatoes from Poland and Romania to Sweden.
+Special regulations apply if you bring in ware potatoes and seed potatoes from Poland and Romania to Sweden.

 If you have any questions about seed potatoes from Poland and Romania, contact the Plant Regulations Unit of the Swedish Board of Agriculture.

 If you buy seed potatoes from Denmark, the Netherlands, or Germany, you should demand a certificate stating that the potatoes have been officially tested.
-The certificate should also show that the seed potatoes are free from the serious bacterial infections known as ring rot and brown rot, respectively.
+The certificate shall also show that the seed potatoes are free from the serious bacterial infections known as ring rot and brown rot, respectively.

 Contact the seed unit of the Swedish Board of Agriculture if you are unsure whether the lot originated in a risk area.
 You can also contact us when it comes to testing of seed lots that are already in Sweden.